Madoshakalaka/trunk-compress/README.md

 And all these will embed into your server binary, with the files served from memory when you run your server.

+# Features

+- Trunk-compress avoids compressing videos and audios in the `assets` folder, it guesses the filetype through the suffix.
+- Trunk-compress avoids compressing images in the `assets` folder, except for svgs.
+- Trunk-compress generates compressed files with hashes attached to their filenames.
+When trunk-compress runs again, it will compare the hashes with those in the identity folder and remove only outdated compressed files, and avoid re-compressing already compressed files.
+- Trunk-compress recognizes and uses hashes attaches by trunk.
+- The `serve-yew` service crate comes with a `/version` endpoint that returns the hash of the frontend.
+- By using `/version` and SSE (server side events), we provide a frontend `use_reload` yew hook that will reload the page after a disconnect to the backend.
+This is ideal to reload your deployed apps when a new version is deployed to your production backend.
+It can also be used in development for hot-reloading.

 # Usage

+Try this template for a battery-included fast start <https://github.com/Madoshakalaka/trunk-compress-template>

+Read on for more explanation.

 > [!NOTE]
 > Not very configurable yet.
 PRs welcome.